GENI-NSF/geni-tools/README-omni.txt

     will use.
- 2. Be sure the appropriate section of omni_config for your framework (sfa/gcf/pg) has appropriate settings for contacting that Clearinghouse, and user credentials that are valid for that Clearinghouse.
-And be sure the [omni] section refers to your framework as the default.
+ 2. Be sure the appropriate section of omni_config for your framework (sfa/gcf/pg) has appropriate settings for contacting that CF, and user credentials that are valid for that CF. Make sure the [omni] section refers to your
+    CF as the default.
 If you ran src/omni-configure.py this should automatically be configured.
  3. Run `omni.py -o listresources`
   a.
 When you do this, Omni will contact your designated
      Clearinghouse, using your framework-specific user credentials.
   b.
-The clearinghouse will list the AMs it knows about.
+The Clearinghouse will list the AMs it knows about.
   c.
 Omni will then contact each of the AMs that the
      Clearinghouse told it about, and use the GENI AM API to ask each for its resources.
   d.
-Omni will then save the RSpec from each aggregate into a separate
+Omni will save the Advertisement RSpec from each aggregate into a separate
      XML File (the `-o` option requested that).
 Files will be named `rspec-<server>.xml`
  4. Create a request Rspec to specify which resources you want to